use-the-fork/snowblower/options.md

-Which package of Adminer to use\.
+The package Adminer should use\.